For questions that we haven't managed to answer please email us and we will get back to you as soon as possible.

 We can get as involved in your trip as you want.
 If all you want is a day trip or expedition then that is fine by us, but we are happy to help collect and drop you at the airport, organise additional accommodation in Kathmandu, offer sightseeing tours and organise your whole holiday if you wish.
 All you have to do is tell us what you want out of your holiday and we will make it happen.

 We try and keep most our groups relatively small, so that we can continue to offer a more personal experience.
 You can usually expect 2 rafts on most of our trips.
 (6-8 people on each).
-If you are joining a kayak clinic, we always have 1 instructor to 2 clients.
-When trekking, we try to have groups no larger than 10.
-However if you are looking to visit us with a large group, we can offer the option of booking you a private trip, which can also provide reductions in the cost of the tour!
-We prefer smaller trips as it gives every one a chance to get to know one another better and allows us to serve you better (on the longer tours we'll let you try out oar rowing, kayaking and canyoning if your up for it!)
+If you are joining a kayak clinic, groups are normally around 4 pax.
+However if you are looking to visit us with a large group, we can offer the option of booking you a private trip.
+We prefer smaller trips as it gives every one a chance to get to know one another better and allows us to serve you better.

 Yes, regardless of group size, we will have a suitable amount of safety kayakers on EVERY river trip we run, guaranteed.
 Please see our safety page to see what else we do to keep you safe on rafting trips with GRG's.